Riverscapes/pyBRAT/docs/BRATData/USA/Yakama_Nation/index.md

-- KMZ of each of four primary BRAT outputs*
+- KMZ files of the four primary BRAT outputs (existing dam capacity, historic dam capacity, human-beaver potential conflict and beaver conservation and restoration zones)*
-- Shapefiles and Geodatabases of each of four primary outputs and standard inputs*
+- Shapefiles and Geodatabases for the four primary outputs and standard inputs*

 - Posting of existing and historic beaver dam capacity output layers to public website*
-- Optional –Virtual inventory of existing beaver dams as KMZ*
+- Inventory of existing beaver dams as KMZ*

 - **Atlas of BRAT outputs** [here](https://usu.box.com/s/bcd2tlqs85073ufwtm185ku63ohqa7ph)